rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ## 58. Spring Context in Spring Security
 The Spring context provides the foundation for Spring Security, managing the beans and their dependencies required for security features.
 Within Spring Security, specific contexts play crucial roles:

-##### SecurityContext
+#### SecurityContext
 It holds the `Authentication` object, representing the current user's security information, including their identity and granted authorities (roles/permissions).
 The `SecurityContext` is associated with the current thread of execution.

-##### SecurityContextHolder
+#### SecurityContextHolder
 It provides access to the `SecurityContext`.
 It uses a ThreadLocal to store the `SecurityContext`, making it available throughout the current thread. `SecurityContextHolder` allows retrieval and modification of the `SecurityContext`.

-##### SecurityContextRepository
+#### SecurityContextRepository
 Strategies for persisting the `SecurityContext` between requests.
 The default implementation uses the HttpSession, but other options exist, like storing it in the `HttpRequest` or not persisting it at all for stateless applications.

 #### RequestContext
 While not exclusive to Spring Security, `RequestContext` is relevant in web applications.
 It holds request-specific state, including the current web application context.
 Spring Security filters operate within the request lifecycle, interacting with the `RequestContext`.

-How they interact
+**How they interact**

 **Authentication:**
-- When a user authenticates, Spring Security creates an Authentication object.
+- When a user authenticates, Spring Security creates an `Authentication` object.

 **Storing in Context:**
-- The Authentication object is placed in the SecurityContext, which is then stored in the SecurityContextHolder.
+- The `Authentication` object is placed in the SecurityContext, which is then stored in the `SecurityContextHolder`.

 **Persistence:**
-- The SecurityContextRepository saves the SecurityContext, typically in the HttpSession.
+- The `SecurityContextRepository` saves the `SecurityContext`, typically in the `HttpSession`.

 **Retrieval:**
-- On subsequent requests, the SecurityContextRepository retrieves the SecurityContext and places it back in the SecurityContextHolder, making the user's authentication information available.
+- On subsequent requests, the `SecurityContextRepository` retrieves the `SecurityContext` and places it back in the `SecurityContextHolder`, making the user's authentication information available.

 These contexts ensure that security information is properly managed and accessible throughout the application, enabling Spring Security to enforce authentication and authorization rules.